23 Team project work

 • Onset of Labor dataset:

-• In this dataset, there are few outcome variables (y) and many predictor variables (x).
+• In this dataset, there are a few outcome variables (y) and many predictor variables (x).

-• Since there are many predictor variables (x), we suggest each person select more than three of the other variables, which include any variable except the above outcome variables as well as ID, SampleID, and Timepoint.
+• Since there are many predictor variables (x), we suggest each person select at least two of the other variables, which include any variable except the two outcome variables or the variables ID, SampleID, and Timepoint.

 • Bearded Dragon dataset:

-• We suggest each person select one outcome (y) variable for the models, choosing either grade (for degree of hepatic fat accumulation), HU (Hounsfield unit, positive values mean more dense liver), fat.perc (percent of fat in liver), or fibrosis.perc (percent of liver with fibrosis)
+• There are several outcome variables here: We suggest each person select one outcome (y) variable for the models, choosing either grade (for degree of hepatic fat accumulation), HU (Hounsfield unit, positive values mean more dense liver), fat.perc (percent of fat in liver), or fibrosis.perc (percent of liver with fibrosis) You can make these as two separate targets in the pipeline.

-• We suggest each person select at least three predictor (x) variables for the models, from any of the blood variables, for instance (but not limited to) insulin, trig, VLDL, urea, or serine.
+• We suggest each person select at least two predictor (x) variables for the models, from any of the blood variables, for instance (but not limited to) insulin, trig, VLDL, urea, or serine.

-• You should ideally tidy the variable names using snakecase::to_snake_case() when processing them in the data-raw/ script to make them easier to work with.
+• You should ideally tidy the variable names using snakecase::to_snake_case() and dplyr::rename_with() when cleaning them to make them easier to work with, though this isn’t strictly necessary.

-• We strongly suggest you do not include more than one predictor in any individual model formula, as it will make the analysis and coding more complicated than is necessary for this course.
+• We strongly suggest you do not include more than one predictor in any individual model formula, as it will make the analysis and coding more complicated than is necessary for this workshop.
+If you feel confident or finish these tasks early, you can try to adjust or control for another variable (like we did with gender and age).

 • Project used Git and is on GitHub.